lokeshpanthangi/gemini-multi-turn-chat/README.md

    - Enter your first message
    - View Gemini's response
    - Enter your second message (follow-up or additional detail)
-   - View the final response
+   - Continue the conversation naturally
-   - Optionally continue the conversation for more turns
+   - Type 'bye' when you want to exit

 ## 🔒 Security Note